ABOUT DIA

 Victoria Wake

-Victoria is an East Bay native and 2-year Dimond resident.
+Victoria is an East Bay native and 23-year Dimond resident.
 She is retired from AC Transit, where she managed service information, marketing, and outreach programs.
 Her long-time interests include the environment, public transportation, and history.
-She joined the DIA board in 2006, and currently serves on the Beautification and Public Safety committees.
-She is concerned about the community’s (and the city’s) urban forest, seeing street trees dying at an increased rate and current city restrictions preventing equivalent replanting.
+She joined the DIA board in 2006, most recently serving on the Beautification and Public Safety committees, and overseeing the Keep Dimond Clean program.

 Victoria’s vision for the Dimond includes people walking and taking the bus more, driving less, and generally knowing each other and local businesses better.
-She would like to see greater environmental stewardship and a flourishing greenscape.
+She would like to see greater environmental stewardship, particularly more and healthier street trees.
 She hopes more of the community will get engaged in local projects, because it’s gratifying and fun!

 Jaime Watson